Kristallnacht in Leipzig: Arrests

-Nazi propaganda and anti-Semitic acts became much more frequent and severe during and after Kristallnacht.
+Nazi propaganda and antisemitic acts became much more frequent and severe during and after Kristallnacht.

 Arrests were common.
 They began early in the morning of the ninth.
 Arrests were carried out by officers of the Gestapo and/or the Kriminalpolizei.
 These groups collaborated with the SA and SS, but mobs of gentiles in Leipzig also dragged Jewish men out of their homes and brought them to the police.
 Rioters would split into small groups and march through the neighborhoods, banging on the doors of Jewish homes shouting "Juden heraus!" ("Get out here, Jews!"), and "Raus ihr Judenschweine!" ("Out, you Jewish pigs!").
 They broke down many doors of homes and dragged Jews out if they did not act promptly to the commands.
 They then proceeded to violate the Jews on the streets.
 They did this very early in the morning or late at night during both days of Kristallnacht.

 Three Aryan professors of the University of Jena were arrested and brought to concentration camps because they voiced disapproval of the occurring events.

 German Jews between the ages of sixteen and sixty, as well as Jewish men without citizenship, were taken to concentration camps in Germany.
 There were several thousands of these arrests.